 These peoples quickly realized that it was reckless and pointless to wage an open war against the dead.
 Battles turned into sieges and guerrilla attacks, and the best representatives of the alfar and dvergar set off on a journey to ask the Vikings of Midgard for help.

-Jarls will soon be able to enter the mysterious lands of Helheim.
+Thus, our Jarls have finally learned the answer to the question “Where is Helheim?” and will soon be able to enter these mysterious lands.
 Will rulers fall when faced with the unforgiving countenance of death or will they subject this hostile world to their will?